samsja/samsja.github.io/docs/README.md

 ### Software:

 I am one of the main maintainers of [DocArray](https://github.com/docarray/docarray) and contribute to [Jina](https://github.com/jina-ai/jina).
-I maintain several other python and/or rust projects related.
-(Checkout my [github](https://github.com/samsja))
+I maintain several other python and/or rust projects related to Machine Learning (Checkout my [github](https://github.com/samsja))

 ### Published Research: